 Understanding intent is an important aspect of communication among people and is an essential component of the human cognitive system.
-This capability is particularly relevant to situations that involve collaboration among multiple agents or detection of situations that can pose a particular threat.
-In this paper, we propose an approach that allows a physical robot to detect the intent of others based on experience acquired through its own sensory-motor capabilities, then use this experience while taking the perspective of the agent whose intent should be recognized.
-Our method uses a novel formulation of hidden Markov models (HMMs) designed to model a robot's experience and interaction with the world when performing various actions.
-The robot's capability to observe and analyze the current scene employs a novel vision-based technique for target detection and tracking, using a nonparametric recursive modeling approach.
+This capability is particularly relevant for situations that involve collaboration among multiple agents or detection of situations that can pose a particular threat.
+In this paper, we propose an approach that allows a physical robot to detect intentions of others based on experience acquired through its own sensory-motor capabilities, then using this experience while taking the perspective of the agent whose intent should be recognized.
+Our method uses a novel formulation of Hidden Markov Models (HMMs) designed to model a robot's experience and interaction with the world when performing various actions.
+The robot's capability to observe and analyze the current scene employs a novel vision-based technique for target detection and tracking, using a non-parametric recursive modeling approach.
 We validate this architecture with a physically embedded robot, detecting the intent of several people performing various activities.